karatikidd94/Project-2/README.md

 # Project-2

-Description: An app where users can post their projects either to share with others or seeking help.
+Description: An app where users can post their projects either to share with others or seeking help as well as making new connections.

 App Title: Project Social